AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 **This option does not appear in the default `rpt.conf`.**

 ### rxburstthreshold=
-Fot RX Toneburst mode, this option specifies the minimum signal to noise ratio in dB that qualifies a valid tone.
+For RX Toneburst mode, this option specifies the minimum signal to noise ratio in dB that qualifies a valid tone.

 Sample: